ventosus/libmaple/README.md

 ##### CCM: core coupled memory
 (under construction)

 The F3 series have 8kB of core coupled memory.
-This is memory that has zero wait-state compared to flash memory that has a wait-state of 2 (at the maximal 72MHz).
-Currently, the linker scripts are configured to only allow uninitialized data to be put into this memory, it can therefore be used as additional memory only.
-There is a convenience macro definition to bind a given data to the CCM.
+This is memory that is only accessible from the CPU, not from DMA.
+This memory can either be used to store data or code, bot not both at the same time.
+Storing data simply extends your RAM.
+Storing data can considerably speed up code execution, as core coupled memory exihibits zero wait-state compared to flash memory that has a wait-state of 2 (at the maximal 72MHz).
+This therefore is the right place to put interrupts and other critical code to get a considerable performance increase.
+You can tell the linker to put data or code into the core coupled memory with GCC's section attributes or use the already predefined convenience macro \_\_CCM\_\_.
+To mark code to be put into a given memory section, you have to set the attributes for its prototype definition.

     #define __CCM__ __attribute__((section(".CCM")))

-    uint16_t my_vector [0x400] __CCM__;
+    // put this data into core coupled memory uint16_t my_vec [0x400] __CCM__;

-The support to bind functions (e.g. interrupt callbacks) to the CCM is planned to be added, those then would actually profit from zero wait-state execution.
+    uint16_t my_var __CCM__ = 34U;

+    // put this code into core coupled memory for fastest (zero wait-state) execution void my_irq(void *dat) __CCM__;
+    void my_rq(void *dat) {
+        ...
+    }

 ##### OpAmp peripheral
 (under construction)